vuejs/eslint-plugin-vue/docs/rules/no-setup-props-destructure.md

 # vue/no-setup-props-destructure
 > disallow destructuring of `props` passed to `setup`

+- :gear: This rule is included in all of `"plugin:vue/vue3-essential"`, `"plugin:vue/vue3-strongly-recommended"` and `"plugin:vue/vue3-recommended"`.

 ## :book: Rule Details

 This rule reports the destructuring of `props` passed to `setup` causing the value to lose reactivity.